 As the Boston Globe said, Index has bylines that Vanity Fair would kill for: “Would that bylines were the only things about Index people were willing to kill for”

-Every subscription helps Index’s work around the world
+Every subscription helps Index’s work around the world.

 Each quarterly magazine is filled with reports, analysis, photography and creative writing from around the world.
 Index on Censorship magazine is published four times a year by Sage, and is available in print, online and mobile/tablets (iPhone/iPad, Android, Kindle Fire).
 The magazine is also on sale at bookshops around the UK including BFI, magCulture, Housmans and Serpentine Galleries in London, and at Red Lion Books, Colchester, News From Nowhere, Liverpool, and HOME, Manchester.